Excursion-ConsHein/research-project-page-template/README.md

         }
     },
     "info-button": {
-        // Note: If any of the following information is not available, delete the corresponding line, and the corresponding button will be hidden
+        // Note: If any of the following information is missing, delete the corresponding line, and the corresponding button will be hidden
-        "arxiv": "Paper arXiv link",
+        "arxiv": "Paper's arXiv link",
-        "code": "Project code repository link",
+        "code": "Project's code repository link",
-        "video": "Project video link",
+        "video": "Project's video link",
-        "demo": "Project demo link",
+        "demo": "Project's demo link",
         "related_research":{
             "Related Research 1": "Related Research 1 link", "Related Research 2": "Related Research 2 link",